awisemanapple/appledata/README.md

 # Apple Building Height Data

 This is not an import (https://wiki.openstreetmap.org/wiki/Import) proposal.
-We are simply making data available to the OpenStreetMap community for an import.
+We are simply making data available to the OpenStreetMap community for a potential import.
 Please be sure to review and obide by the following guidleines prior to performing any import.

 https://wiki.openstreetmap.org/wiki/Import/Guidelines
 https://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct